Top insurer pulls cover for exports to Greece

 | FRANKFURT/LONDON

-FRANKFURT/LONDON The world's biggest trade credit insurer, Euler Hermes (ELER.PA), has suspended cover for exporters shipping to Greece because of the mounting risk they would not be paid if the debt-laden nation were forced out of the euro.
+FRANKFURT/LONDON The world's biggest trade credit insurer, Euler Hermes, has suspended cover for exporters shipping to Greece because of the mounting risk of them not being paid in the event the debt-laden nation is forced out of the euro.

 "Euler Hermes has decided no longer to cover deliveries to Greece for the foreseeable future," a Euler Hermes spokesman told Reuters on Wednesday.

-Existing contracts will be honoured, but Euler Hermes will not underwrite any new Greek business, the spokesman said, adding that the insurer would reconsider "as soon as the situation improves".
+Existing contracts will be honored, but Euler Hermes will not underwrite any new Greek business, the spokesman said, adding that the insurer would reconsider "as soon as the situation improves".

-Coface, the number three player in the trade credit insurance business, has also suspended coverage for exporters shipping to Greece, the Financial Times newspaper reported on Wednesday.

 A Greek exit from the euro zone would force companies there to revert to the drachma, which would likely fall sharply against the single currency to reflect Greece's fiscal crisis.